Cshayan/react-native-upi-apps/README.md

 ## Note
 This library is supported only for Android devices.

+## Want to know more about its implementation

+Check out the article - https://medium.com/@shayanchatterjee7/determine-installed-upi-apps-on-a-user-device-in-react-native-6ea290cbd52a

 ## NPM Package
 You can find the npm package of this library here -